uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.6 =
+* Fix for mixed line endings in phpCAS library, causing warnings when running PHP Compatibility Checker plugin.
+Props @wpgirl369/@eshannon3 for the pull request!
+* Fix: Never block access to super admins (or admins in single site mode).
+Props @eizzumdm and @nreljin!
+* Add user to network approved list when they are granted super admin privileges on the Edit User screen outside of Authorizer.
+Remove user from network approved list when this is revoked (and readd them to the approved list on any site they are currently a member of).
+* Fix for notification emails sent to all site users if plugin wasn't correctly activated.
+* Handle CAS servers that return an email address in response to phpCAS::getUser()

 = 2.6.5 =
 * Use wp_remote_get() instead of curl to check CAS server availability. php-curl is no longer a dependency.
 * Fix for error introduced in last version with cacert.pem updating.